 Former students or outside agencies may request an enrollment verification or degree verification online from the National Student Clearinghouse at http://www.degreeverify.org.

 Privacy of Student Records

-Students may give a designated parent(s) authority to review their University financial status by logging onto https://my.fsu.edu and clicking the “Share My Information” button.
+Students may give a designated parent(s) authority to review their University financial status by logging onto Student Central and clicking the “Share My Information” link in the My Info tile.
 Granting access to a parent or third party to view information in this manner also authorizes University personnel to discuss those records with the designated parent or third party.

 Students should be aware that phone calls placed to Florida State University’s interactive telephone network may be periodically monitored to ensure that the appropriate quality control is maintained.

 To Prevent Publication of Directory Information

 The educational record designated as Directory Information may be released or published by the University without prior written consent of the student, unless exception is made in writing by the student.
 Appropriate forms are available in the Office of the University Registrar.
 Such written exception must be received prior to the first class day of the academic year.
 Once received, that request will remain in effect until notification to the contrary is received by the Office of the University Registrar.
 Directory Information includes:

 - Participation in official University activities and sports

 - Weight and height of athletic team members